The news in Italian will make you fluent

 News aside, Italian short stories make excellent material to improve your reading and listening skills.

 What’s your favorite Italian media?
-Where do you read, listen, or watch the news in Italian?
+Where do you read, listen to, or watch the news in Italian?

 Let me know in the comments!